yosiyajersson/java-Interview-questions/README.md

 		double sum2 = calc.add(2.5, 3.7); // Calls double add(double a, double b)
 In the above example, the add() method is overloaded with two versions that accept different types of arguments.
 The correct version of the method is determined at compile-time based on the types of the arguments that are passed to the method.

-# what are the memories are there in java?
+# 10.what are the memories are there in java?

 In Java, there are several types of memory that are used for different purposes during the execution of a program.
 Here are some of the main types of memory used in Java: